rwieruch/blog_robinwieruch_content/blog/learn-react-js/index.md

 ## Learn with React Docs

 Being referred to the documentation of a library as a beginner in web development can be intimidating.
 But I strongly believe it's the best way to learn something new.
-On your cpath to becoming a developer you will often need to use the official documentation, so why not get used to it now?
+On your path to becoming a developer you will often need to use the official documentation, so why not get used to it now?
 It comes with these benefits:

 * includes beginner tutorial
 * no commercial interest